biosustain/fermentation-mpc/README.md

 pipenv install
 ```

+## Preprocess
+The model development and all the preprocess work has been added in the folder "Preprocess".
+This was made in Jupiter Notebook using Python version 3 from Anaconda.

 ## Usage of the program

 One can choose to use the modelprediction_CO2.py for only prediction or modelpredictionfeed_CO2,